Meet Tama

 About Me

-My approach is active, attuned, and grounded in both evidence-based and relational frameworks.
-I don’t take a distant or passive stance.
-Instead, I work with you in real time—tracking what unfolds emotionally, making sense of your patterns, and helping you build the steadiness and clarity needed for meaningful change.
+My approach is active and engaged.
+I don’t take a distant or passive stance—I work with you in real time, noticing what unfolds, making sense of patterns, and helping you stay in the conversations that matter.

-I believe therapy should be clear, collaborative, culturally aware, and grounded in the real world.
+I believe therapy should be clear, collaborative, culturally aware, and grounded in real life.
 The people I work with come to therapy not because they are failing—but because they are evolving.

-My clinical identity was shaped across many countries and contexts.
+My clinical identity was formed across many countries and contexts.
 I trained and worked in psychiatric emergency rooms in Chicago, trauma recovery programs in New York, France, and England, and specialized centers for survivors of torture in Amman and New York City.
-These environments expanded my understanding of resilience, identity, and what it means to heal in the aftermath of profound harm.

 Trauma is rarely a story of the past.
 It lives in the present — in how we cope, protect, push through, or stay “strong” at the cost of ourselves.

-Across these experiences, I’ve supported survivors of war, political violence, sexual abuse, emotional neglect, FGC, and complex family systems—as well as the quieter, everyday forms of emotional inheritance that shape a life without ever being named.
-These experiences shaped how I understand identity, attachment, culture, and the emotional legacies people carry.
+I’ve supported survivors of war, political violence, sexual abuse, emotional neglect, FGC, and complex family systems—as well as the quieter, everyday forms of emotional inheritance that shape a life without ever being named.
+These experiences deepened how I understand identity, attachment, culture, and the emotional legacies people carry.

 Today, I practice in Stockholm, working primarily with English-speaking adults and couples who want therapy that is emotionally honest, culturally aware, and grounded in both science and lived experience.